 As we build our chord in thirds, we name each new note by its intervallic distance from the root:

 If you’re a little concerned that you’re in the wrong classroom, don’t worry; we’re about to simplify things quite a bit.
 However, being able to see a snapshot of the fuller picture to begin with is often helpful for giving some much needed context to the fundamentals as we learn them.

-Besides, it’s all just so pretty…try playing the ‘full chord’ above at the piano.
+Besides, it’s all just so pretty…try playing the ‘full chord’ above at the piano (play all the notes together).
 Listen for the way each note contributes to the combined sound.
 You may recognize the first three notes as being something you’ve played before: a C Major Chord.